erkendrick/djoust/README.md

 Djoust is a web-based multiplayer game influenced by the arcade classic Joust.
 It is developed with vanilla JavaScript for the frontend and Node.js, Express, and Socket.IO libraries handling the backend functionalities.
-The primary goal is to create a lightweight, anonymous multiplayer experience while learning about full stack application development.
-This application is currently alpha stage of development.
+The primary objective is to create an intuitive and anonymous multiplayer experience while learning about full stack application development.
+This application is currently in alpha stage of development.

 Latest developments:
-Established game environment with server authoritative state updates.
-  Client side handles rendering gameplay and emitting movement commands to the server.
-  Server handles receiving movement and network commands from the client and emits modified player state at a fixed interval, currently 64 tick, via websocket connection.
+Improved boundary checks for player platform collision to prevent getting stuck or falling out of bounds when off screen.
+Made lunge movement more predictable and added a 3 second cooldown.
+Added UI for tracking bot kills and player deaths in single player and player lives remaining in a duel.

+Added the beginnings of client side rendered bots for practice when not in a duel.
+Bot logic is the current project focus with the goal of making bot movement unpredictable and challenging to engage with.

 Duel Start: